China Railway DFH shunting locomotives

-The China Railways "Dongfang Hong" diesel-hydraulic locomotive classes DFH2, DFH5, DFH6, and DFH7, built from the 1970s to 1990s, were all used as shunters on the Chinese railway network.
+The Dongfang Hong (Chinese: 东方红) was a type of single-cab diesel-hydraulic locomotive used on China Railways.

+The first DFH began trial production in 1959 at the Sifang Locomotive and Rolling Stock Works (CRRC Sifang), before entering mass production in 1966.
+The DFH series of diesel locomotives, includes the DFH2, DFH3, DFH4, DFH5, DFH7 and DFH21.
+The DFH 2,5,6,7 and 21 were shunting locomotives built from the 1970s to 1990s.

 The use of diesel-hydraulic shunters has fallen out of favour on the Chinese rail network, with diesel-electric locomotives being used.
 However, diesel-hydraulic machines continued to be produced for industrial railways – mainly the China Railways GK classes.

 The DFH21 class is a meter gauge version of the DFH2, and was used on the Yunnan–Vietnam Railway for both passenger and freight services; the same machines are used on the Vietnam Railways where they are known as the D10H.

 China Railways standard gauge

 DFH2

 The DFH2 was originally designed by Sifang locomotive works in 1966 as a passenger locomotive of rated power 1470 kW.
-The design did not enter mass production, but in 1973, the design was changed at Ziyang locomotive works to a 650 kW power locomotive with a top speed of 62 km/h.
+The design did not enter mass production.
+In 1973, the design was changed at Ziyang locomotive works to a 650 kW power locomotive with a top speed of 62 km/h.

 The mass was 60 t and the starting tractive effort was 192 kN.
 The locomotive used a 12V180ZL engine and SF2010 transmission.

+In 1976, CRRC Sifang produced several DFH and DFH2 locomotives for use on the Chinese funded Tanzania-Zambia Railway (TAZARA Railway), becoming the first locomotive to be exported from China.